 Kate’s day off

 Being a very busy photographer, she naturally doesn’t have a lot of time to herself.
-She describes her perfect day off work in following scenarios:
+She describes her perfect day off work as either one of the following scenarios:

 1) Pulling down the blinds, sitting on the couch catching up on my favourite TV shows.
 She calls it her “I need to shut my brain off completely” mode.